Cold War Education: Science, Technology, Engineering, Mathematics & History (STEM-H)

 Support our STEM-H Program

 The Naval Historical Foundation depends on the generous contributions of individuals and corporations to support our STEM-H Program.
 We thank all those who have contributed in the past, and encourage others to consider a donation to support this important program, which educates our teachers on the importance of the U.S. Navy and its proud history.
-If you are interested in supporting STEM-H, please contact our Director of Development, Leslie Cook, at (202) 678-4333, or email her at email@example.com.
+If you are interested in supporting STEM-H, please contact Captain John Paulson, at (202) 678-4333, or email him at email@example.com.